- +44 (0) 1656 880476

 Southerndown Golf Club's elevated site, high above the Ogmore River Valley, provides arresting views across the Bristol Channel.
 Over time, sand has blown up from the seashore, coming to rest on the rolling slopes and giving the turf at Southerndown a rather links-like character.
 In fact, you would be hard pressed to categorise the course – it's quite unique – but one thing is for sure, it's absolutely natural.
 There are no trees or artificial water hazards, just bracken, gorse and bunkers waiting to trap the wayward drive.
 Oh yes, we'd almost forgotten, there are a couple of other things – the ever-present wind and the sheep – serious hazards in their own right.

 Willie Fernie originally laid down the course in 1905.
 But this wasn't the same Willie Fernie who won the British Open Championship in 1883 – it was his namesake – a fact we learnt from Southerndown's knowledgeable Secretary.
-The hands of a number of great architects have touched Southerndown over the years (Herbert Fowler, Willie Park and, more recently, Donald Steel) but its lineage remains intact.
+The hands of a number of great architects have touched Southerndown over the years (Herbert Fowler, Willie Park Junior and more recently, Donald Steel) but its lineage remains intact.

 "Bracken to the left of you, bracken to the right – and a fairway rising up to the sky," was how the great Henry Cotton saw Southerndown's opening hole.
 It's certainly a most challenging two-shot hole and it's followed by two more, which are equally tough.
-The four par 3s at Southerndown are noteworthy, especially the 5th hole, know as "Carter's Folly" – it's expertly bunkered and calls for an accurate iron shot.
+The four par threes at Southerndown are noteworthy, especially the 5th hole, known as "Carter's Folly" – it's expertly bunkered and calls for an accurate iron shot.

 James Braid and Harry Vardon predicted that Southerndown would become a great course, and they were right.
 It's hosted a number of important events including the Piccadilly Masters and the Martini International.
 The most notable current event is the Welsh amateur competition, called the Duncan Putter, an annual 72-hole competition, which has seen Peter McEvoy and Gary Wolstenholme emerging as winners.